 Agentic AI Risks:

-ZYNO by Elite Mindz mitigates these risks by designing responsible AI frameworks—including human-in-the-loop oversight, compliance standards, and transparent monitoring.
+ZYNO by Elite Mindz mitigates these challenges through responsible AI frameworks that include human-in-the-loop oversight, compliance standards, and transparent monitoring.

 Generative AI and Agentic AI are not competing technologies—they are converging.